kyaiooiayk/Quantum-Computing-Notes/README.md

 - [PennyLane](https://pennylane.ai/) is a cross-platform Python library for differentiable programming of quantum computers.
 Train a quantum computer the same way as a neural network.
 - [PyQuil](https://github.com/rigetti/pyquil) is a Python library for quantum programming using Quil, the quantum instruction language developed at Rigetti Computing.
 - [QuTiP](https://github.com/qutip/qutip) is open-source software for simulating the dynamics of closed and open quantum systems.
 QuTiP aims to provide user-friendly and efficient numerical simulations of a wide variety of quantum mechanical problems, including those with Hamiltonians and/or collapse operators with arbitrary time-dependence, commonly found in a wide range of physics applications.
+- [TensoFlow Quantum](https://ai.googleblog.com/2020/03/announcing-tensorflow-quantum-open.html) TFQ is an open-source library for the rapid prototyping of quantum ML models.
+TFQ provides the tools necessary for bringing the quantum computing and machine learning research communities together to control and model natural or artificial quantum systems; e.g. Noisy Intermediate Scale Quantum (NISQ) processors with ~50 - 100 qubits.
 ***

 ## Blogs